The Specifier

 Specialisation: land-vehicle design

-A physical design is a designed solid 3D object.
+A physical design is a designed, solid 3D object.

-the specification process of a land-vehicle design.
+using it in the specification process of a land-vehicle design.

 A land-vehicle has some symmetry properties,